 The required text for this course is: Williamson, Stephen D. Macroeconomics, 6th Canadian edition, Pearson Addison Wesley.
 You will need access to a copy of the textbook for the course.
-There is no need to buy the study guide or MyLab access for this course.
+You do NOT need access to MyLab for this course.